-2023 Admissions Round Feedback
+2024-25 Admissions Round Feedback

-Modern Languages
+Modern Languages and Joint Schools

-Please note this is subject admissions feedback from the 2023 selection round - there will be changes each year, and these pages are only retained to provide a general indication of process.
+Please note this is subject admissions feedback from the 2024-25 selection round-there will be changes each year, and these pages are only retained to provide a general indication of process.

-The College made 10 offers for entry in October 2024, in Modern Languages and joint schools with Modern Languages (English, History, Linguistics, Philosophy).
+The College made 10 offers for entry in October 2025, in Modern Languages and joint schools with Modern Languages (this year English and Linguistics only).
+One applicant for the joint school was made an offer for History.
 There were no offers for deferred entry, though such applications for deferred entry are welcome and are considered sympathetically.
 They can be especially beneficial for modern linguists if candidates aim to spend the intervening time using their language (or languages) in appropriate countries.

-The College considered a total of 25 first-choice applications in Modern Languages and joint schools with Modern Languages, including 7 re-allocated to Keble from oversubscribed colleges.
-Not all of the first-choice applicants were invited to interview (reasons include relatively weak performance in the written tests and/or actual or predicted school-leaving grades below the minimum required).
-Three Keble candidates was interviewed by other colleges.
+The College considered a total of 19 first-choice applications in Modern Languages and joint schools with Modern Languages, including 5 re-allocated to Keble from oversubscribed colleges.
+All of the first-choice applicants were invited to interview.

-Candidates offered various combinations of French, Italian, Spanish, Linguistics, English, History and Philosophy, as well as sole French and sole Spanish.
+Candidates offered various combinations of French, Italian, Spanish, Linguistics, English, and History, as well as sole French and sole Spanish.
 The College has no quotas for specific languages or combinations, aiming to take those candidates who are best qualified and show most potential.
 All first-choice candidates who were invited to interview received a letter explaining that they should give thought to any other combinations they might be willing to be considered for and were asked on arrival to indicate these (if any) on a form.
-It is not unusual to make a candidate for an offer other than that for which they had applied (e.g. French sole as opposed to French and English), but this year all offers were for the combinations applied for.
+It is not unusual to make a candidate for an offer other than that for which they had applied (e.g. French sole as opposed to French and English).